hombre9/vault-dcos/README.md

  * VAULT_TLS_CERT: TLS cert file contents or file
  * VAULT_CONFIG_HCL: HCL config file contents or file
  * VAULT_CONFIG_JSON: JSON config file contents
+ * VAULT_REDIRECT_ADDR: the address (full URL) to advertise to other Vault servers in the cluster for client redirection
+ * ETCD_HA_ENABLED: Enable HA Mode with ETCD Storage backend

 ### Step 2: Initialize the vault
 SSH into one of the DCOS cluster nodes, and initialize the vault with the following: